 Poetry is Always a Good Idea*

-*Proofs and Theories: Essays on Poetry by Louise Gluck.
+*Quote from Proofs and Theories: Essays on Poetry by Louise Gluck.

 Once I begin a poem, it absorbs me completely.
 I stay with it hour after hour; sometimes rewriting it long after I thought it was finished.
 The poem, it seems to me, sometimes takes some years of growing; I am able to come back to those first attempts and have an understanding of what the poem was to become.
 The poem ages, evolves, and goes through shifts over a long period of time, just like I do in my everyday life.
 Understanding our own work takes a very long time.